This Instant Pot Chicken Tortilla Soup recipe is flavorful and savory, and comes together in under 30 minutes flat for a great weeknight meal!

 - seasonings (garlic powder, smoked paprika, cumin)

-How to Make Tortilla Soup in the Instant Pot
+How to Make Chicken Tortilla Soup in the Instant Pot

-Not only is this recipe quick-cooking, but it’s also easy to prepare.
-Just toss everything into the Instant Pot (or a slow cooker), set the timer, shred the chicken, and stir.
+Not only is this recipe quick-cooking, but it’s also easy to prepare!

-The toppings are key: I love tortilla chips, avocado, lime, cilantro, and a dollop of plain Greek yogurt to add even more flavor and texture.
+The toppings in this soup are key!
+I love tortilla chips (or tortilla strips), avocado, lime wedges, cilantro, shredded cheese, and a dollop of plain Greek yogurt (or sour cream) to add even more flavor and texture.

 When you stir in the Greek yogurt and cheese, the soup gets creamy, rich and even MORE delicious… don’t skimp on the toppings.
 Or on the chips to enjoy on the side!
 In my opinion, if a meal doesn’t have a crunchy component, it’s not satisfying. 🙂